PietroSassone/java-test-automation-homework/README.md

 **1. Technologies used**
 - Selenium 4 for UI tests
-- TestNG for executing the tests
+- TestNG for executing the tests and saving screenshots
 - Maven to help running the framework and manage dependencies
 - Maven Surefire plugin to run the test suite with automatic test report
 - Logback for logging